Hyperflame1296/mcwss-api/readme.md

 # Properties
 ### wss
-The server class itself.
-This is useful for other raw data communication.
+The server object itself.

 ### options
-The options for the package
+The options for the package.

+### afterEvents
+All of the available event signals that you can subscribe to.

 # Events
 These are all of the events that worked when I tested them.